 Occupants enjoy plush accommodations in the six-passenger cockpit.
 The distinctive Highlander trim adds red tartan fabric inserts to accent the oxblood leather on the seats and door panels.
 Burgundy carpets match the color on the dash, door caps, and steering wheel to round out the color scheme.
 For the seats, panels, and top boot, the restorers used proper glazed leather to achieve the factory-correct appearance.
 This car is well-equipped with an 8-tube radio, electric clock, and dual deluxe heaters.
 Instruments and controls are set into an ornate and beautifully stylish dash, finished in two-tone gray and burgundy.
 The quality of the restoration is outstanding, and it is clear this car has lived a charmed life in recent years.

 Under the hood rests Chrysler’s “Spitfire” eight.
 While the flathead unit is not known for big horsepower (about 135 horsepower from 323 cubic inches), the Spitfire makes enormous amounts of low-end torque and is about as bullet-proof as automobile engines get.
 When paired with the Fluid-Drive transmission of this example, the combination makes for effortless cruising on a wave of torque.
-Reportedly rebuilt during the restoration, the engine runs strong.
-The presentation is very good, showing some light patina from heat-cycling on the manifolds and exhaust.
+Reportedly rebuilt during the restoration, the engine presentation is very good, showing some light patina from heat-cycling on the manifolds and exhaust.
 Details include correct decals, labels and hose clamps used throughout the engine bay.